The Itchy & Scratchy & Poochie Show: Reception

 The BBC named it as one of the ten most memorable episodes of the show, noting, "the writers used the opportunity to pay tribute to the art of animation and rail against network interference in their show."
 In 2014, The Simpsons writers picked "The Beagle Has Landed" as one of their nine favorite "Itchy & Scratchy" episodes of all time.
 Time ranked the episode second in its list of 10 best Simpsons episodes selected by Simpsons experts five years later.
 Comic Book Guy's phrase "Worst.
 Episode.
 Ever" was named by The A.V.
 Club as a quote that could be used in everyday life, as well as being one of the most popular quotes from the show.
+In that same publication, Erik Adams wrote that the episode "portrays a contentious relationship, and it does so as honestly and entertainingly as The Simpsons might portray any given relationship between the residents of Springfield.
+It’s a landmark episode in every sense of the term, the type that human Poochie Roy can only hope he lucks into after he moves in with those two sexy ladies.
+(Note: Roy died on the way to the apartment he shared with two sexy ladies.)"